Chart Color Schemes

 Finley is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Finley, as per the latest Census evaluation, 91.4% of dwellings were houses, with the remaining 8.5% comprising semi-detached units, apartments, and other types.
-This is compared to Non-Metro NSW's 89.8% houses and 10.2% other dwellings.
-Home ownership in Finley stood at 46.6%, similar to Non-Metro NSW, with mortgaged dwellings at 30.1% and rented ones at 23.3%.
-The median monthly mortgage repayment in the area was $953, lower than Non-Metro NSW's average of $1,285.
-The median weekly rent figure in Finley was recorded at $175, compared to Non-Metro NSW's $235.
-Nationally, Finley's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Finley, as per the latest Census evaluation, 91.4% of dwellings were houses, with the remaining 8.5% comprising semi-detached homes, apartments, and other types of dwellings.
+This is compared to Non-Metro NSW's figures of 89.8% houses and 10.2% other dwellings.
+Home ownership in Finley stood at 46.6%, similar to Non-Metro NSW.
+The rest of the dwellings were either mortgaged (30.1%) or rented (23.3%).
+The median monthly mortgage repayment in Finley was $953, below the Non-Metro NSW average of $1,285 and the national average of $1,863.
+The median weekly rent figure in Finley was recorded at $175, compared to Non-Metro NSW's $235 and the national figure of $375.

 Frequently Asked Questions - Housing